ElisabettaGrandi/cyberSecProject/home.md

 Consequences of this kind of attack can be loss of confidentiality and integrity for the application data, that may lead to local privilege escalation.

 ## Technical Configuration
-This simulation has been done using Oracle VM Virtualbox, building an enviroment with two separate virtual machines both running Kali Linux  as O.S., configured respectively as the victim (hosting the Web App) and the attacker (gaining access to the target).
+This simulation has been done using Oracle VM Virtualbox, building an environment with two separate virtual machines both running Kali Linux  as O.S., configured respectively as the victim (hosting the Web App) and the attacker (gaining access to the target).
 #### Network Configuration
 The two virtual machines are interconnected via an isolated Host-Only Network inside VirtualBox, in order to ensure that all malicious traffic, payloads, and the final Reverse Shell remain strictly inside the local simulated environment.